Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch

-In general, we see that for graphs with sufficiently large average node degrees subject to the partition size, the median of the computation time increases.
-The number of nodes in a graph also increases with the median of the computation time.
+However, there is a variation in the arrangement of plots concerning graphs with average node degrees equal to or greater than the partition size, distinct from the other graph scenarios.
+Overall, an observable pattern emerges where an increasing average node degree relative to the partition size notably rises the mean computation time.
+All maximal $3$, $4$ and $5$-soft domatic partitions have been computed optimally within the given time limit of $1200$ seconds.